Task overview

 Note: Additional tasks may be introduced in the future to further assess model generalizability across new and evolving medical imaging needs.

-slide level tasks For pathology tasks T1, T3, and T4, the evaluation is done at the slide level.
+Slide-level tasks For pathology tasks T1, T3, and T4, the evaluation is done at the slide level.
 Slide-level features can be used to make predictions, or a (patch) feature aggregation method or other techniques can be developed for slide-level predictions.

 Submission to the UNICORN leaderboard